08 August 2019 | 2-mins read

 Your budget will ultimately decide what type of home you can purchase comfortably.

 It could be a private condo, an executive condo or a built-to-order (BTO) flat.
 For a first time homebuyer, a BTO could be a smart move as it provides an easy and cheap entry onto the property ladder.
 And if you’re a Singaporean first-time buyer, you get priority over everyone else.
 So while you're figuring out how to start saving for a house, put in some financial planning to be certain what type of property suits your budget best as well.

-The next step can be both exciting and exhausting, but if you are ready to hunt your dream home, start your hunt on the property portals out there and make the most of your surfing time.
+The next step can be both exciting and exhausting, but if you are ready to find your dream home, start your hunt on the property portals out there and make the most of your surfing time.
 Much can be done from the comfort of your current home, but make sure you get out there and view all the properties that appeal to you.

 If you need a head start, use the URA Master Plan to learn about the up-and-coming areas.
 Sometimes, property prices may be lower in an area undergoing development and has lesser infrastructure.
-However, future plans may include public transport connections and major retail complex, which could increase the potential property value in the area.
+However, future plans may include public transport connections and major retail complexes, which could increase the potential property value in the area.
 Other factors worth considering include your comfort level with each neighbourhood and its proximity to amenities like schools, supermarkets and other public facilities.
 And for some, you may wish to stay closer to your parents too.

 There’s not a lot you can do until you get the mortgage secured.
 Until then you can get a pre-approved loan in place.
 You will at least know what your budget is when it comes to searching for properties.
 It should also make things easier when it comes to applying for the mortgage as the bank already feels comfortable lending to you.
 For the mortgage itself, there are two basic types – fixed and variable and they are fairly self-explanatory.
 For a first-time buyer, a fixed rate could appeal as your monthly mortgage payments won’t suddenly change if interest rates go up.
 You also need to consider the length of the deal.
 While 30 years is the standard length, the shorter the period the less interest you ultimately pay.